udayPatil45/Computer_Vision_SOC/README.md

 LINK - [ https://colab.research.google.com/github/udayPatil45/Computer_Vision_SOC/blob/main/image_processing.ipynb ]
 same file i also uploaded in repo use this link if that block is not opening.

+ Week 5: Foundations of Neural Networks and Backpropagation 🔹 Focus
+This week was dedicated to developing a strong conceptual and mathematical understanding of how neural networks operate and learn using gradient descent and backpropagation.
+Unlike Weeks 1–4, this content shifts toward the core foundations of machine learning and deep learning, which are essential for modern computer vision and AI applications.

+🔹 Key Learnings
+1. Structure of Neural Networks
+A neural network is built from layers of neurons:

+Input Layer: Receives the raw data (e.g., pixels of an image).

+Hidden Layers: Perform transformations using weights and biases.

+Output Layer: Produces the prediction (e.g., class probabilities).

+Each neuron computes:

+𝑧
+=
+𝑤
+⋅
+𝑥
++
+𝑏
+z=w⋅x+b
+𝑎
+=
+𝑓
+(
+𝑧
+)
+a=f(z)
+where
+𝑓
+f is an activation function (ReLU, Sigmoid, Tanh).

+2. Gradient Descent
+The goal: Minimize the loss function (difference between predicted and true values).

+Gradient descent updates weights in the opposite direction of the gradient:

+𝑤
+:
+=
+𝑤
+−
+𝜂
+∂
+𝐿
+∂
+𝑤
+w:=w−η
+∂w
+∂L
+​

+𝑏
+:
+=
+𝑏
+−
+𝜂
+∂
+𝐿
+∂
+𝑏
+b:=b−η
+∂b
+∂L
+​

+where
+𝜂
+η is the learning rate.

+3. Backpropagation Intuition
+Forward Pass: Compute outputs from inputs.

+Backward Pass: Use chain rule of calculus to compute gradients of loss w.r.t. each parameter.

+Update Parameters: Apply gradient descent to improve the network’s performance.

+Backprop ensures efficient computation of derivatives in deep networks.

+4. Connection to Applications
+These principles are the foundation of image classification tasks, where models learn to map pixel inputs → class probabilities.

+Advanced architectures (CNNs, ResNets, Transformers) are built on these basics.